Building a successful company isn’t just about growth – it’s about scale.

 Strategy #4: Combine ownership of Product Management with Services Delivery

 At our CEO Summit in June, we held a sausage-making roundtable entitled Get Some R&D Satisfaction.
-Fiberlink President and COO Chris Clark led a discussion that resulted in a key takeway for the group: that combing Product Management with Product Delivery "keeps the roadmap in the money, the customer experience in the center of the roadmap, and a focus on delivering revenue.”
-This also lends itself to not only more scalable services offerings, but also a more scalable end product.
-Particularly in early and growth stages of company development, if product managers can see first hand how the product is being deployed, integrated, optimized, etc., then they are in a better position to productize capabilities that otherwise require customization work and services hours to activate.
+Edison's own Chris Clark led a discussion that resulted in a key takeaway for the group: combining Product Management with Product Delivery "keeps the roadmap in the money, the customer experience in the center of the roadmap, and a focus on delivering revenue.”
+This also lends itself to more scalable service offerings and a more scalable end product.
+Particularly in the early and growth stages of company development, if product managers can see firsthand how the product is being deployed, integrated, optimized, etc., then they are in a better position to productize capabilities that otherwise require customization work and service hours to activate.

 Strategy #5: Fire the Sales & Marketing Engine on Multiple Cylinders

 Multifaceted go-to-market models tend to offer the best growth and scale opportunities when executed effectively.
 This could mean:

 - Selling to multiple verticals at the same time, e.g., retail, financial services, travel

 - Selling to more than one market segment, i.e., enterprise, mid-market, small business

 - Selling through more than one channel, e.g., direct, online, VARs